jimmytpham/CalculatorApp/README.md

 # CalculatorApp
-This is an Android calculator app
+This is a basic Android calculator app